-- School-age children might be afraid of supernatural things (like ghosts), social situations, failure, criticism or tests, and physical harm or threat.
+- School-age children might be afraid of supernatural things (like ghosts), social situations, failure, criticism, tests and physical harm or threat.

 Children also worry about different things as they get older.
 In early childhood, they might worry about getting sick or hurt.
-In older childhood and adolescence, the focus becomes less concrete – for example, they might think a lot about war, economic and political fears, family relationships and so on.
+In older childhood and adolescence, the focus becomes less concrete.
+For example, they might think a lot about war, environmental, economic and political fears, family relationships and so on.

-If your child shows signs of normal childhood anxiety, you can support him in several ways:
+If your child shows signs of normal childhood anxiety, you can support them in several ways:

-- Gently encourage your child to do things she’s anxious about, but don’t push her to face situations she doesn’t want to face.
+- Gently encourage your child to do things they’re anxious about, but don’t push them to face situations they don’t want to face.

 - Wait until your child actually gets anxious before you step in to help.

-- Praise your child for doing something he’s anxious about, rather than criticising him for being afraid.
+- Praise your child for doing something they’re anxious about.

 - Avoid labelling your child as ‘shy’ or ‘anxious’.